 Again, we’re back to the transformation problem.
 I have a model, even if that means just trimming out stuff, cutting out stuff, it’s a little error prone.
 It’s all about trying to solve for that problem — one of the toughest ones for service design was the granularity of both the services and the data model.

 In ignite, what elements does the domain-based information model include/bake into the API Product or microservice you’re building?

-For more information on the domain-based information model and how that fits in with the rest of your API Portfolio, download our PDF on domain-based information models.
+For more information on the domain-based information model and how that fits in with the rest of your holistic API and service catalog, download our PDF on domain-based information models.